-Another way of changing the employment contract is to give the notification of the changes in writing by the employer.
-If the employee accepts the changes in writing within six working days of receiving the notification, the changes will be applicable.
-Employment law in Turkey says that the changes in the employment contract for the conditions of employed can be done forcefully.
+Another way of changing the employment contract is to notify the employer of the changes in writing.
+The changes will be applicable if the employee accepts the changes in writing within six working days of receiving the notification.
+Employment law in Turkey says; that the changes in the employment contract for the conditions of employment can be done forcefully.

 To be agreed with the changes, the employee has to accept them in writing.
 If not writing is received by the employer, the changes will not be binding on the employee.
-In such a situation, the employer has the right to terminate the employment contract with notice along with providing a valid reason.
+In such a situation, the employer has the right to terminate the employment contract with notice and provide a valid reason.

 This procedure is applied only for the changes to the essential working conditions of the employee.
-On the other hand, the consent of the employee is not necessary in case of non-essential working conditions.
+On the other hand, the employee’s consent is not necessary in the case of non-essential working conditions.

 Also, the employer has the right to change the place of work of the employee without the employee’s consent.

-When it comes to the laws to open a company in Turkey and to hire personnel by both foreign and local entrepreneurs, the Labor Law no. 4857 and Trade Union Law are the main code of practice by them.
-The previous law i.e. Labor Law no. 1475 has been eliminated, some of its articles are still maintained.
+When it comes to the laws to open a company in Turkey and hire foreign and local entrepreneurs personnel, the Labor Law no. 4857 and Trade Union Law are their main codes of practice.
+The previous law, which was Labor Law no. 1475, has been eliminated, some of its articles are still maintained.
 One such article is related to severance payments.
-The law specifies that no one has the right to make discriminate among employees in terms of race, gender, religion, philosophical belief, etc.
+The law specifies that no one has the right to discriminate among employees in terms of race, gender, religion, philosophical belief, etc.

-If you are new to these concepts and it would be better to take the help of experts in Turkey to get detailed information about employment law in Turkey.
+If you are new to these concepts, it would be better to get the help of legal experts in Turkey to get detailed information about employment law in Turkey.

 As per the employment law in Turkey, the employment contract should contain some specific elements.
 These include the information about the employer and employee, the condition of employment, the salary of the employee and other benefits, and the working hours.
 As said earlier, the employment contract must be given to the employee in writing.

-As per the employment law in Turkey, it is clearly stated that if you are a new employee, you must go through a probation period of up to 2 months.
-It is the time when the employee has the chance to leave the job without providing any notice to the employer.
-During this probation period, the employer can provide a contract that includes information such as job title, tasks, working hours, payment, leave conditions, and others.
-This type of contract that contains information about the probation period is called a standard contract.
+As per the employment law in Turkey, it’s clearly stated that if you are a new employee, you must go through a probation period of up to two months.
+It’s when the employee has the chance to leave the job without providing any notice to the employer.
+During this probation period, the employer can provide a contract that includes information such as; job title, tasks, working hours, payment, leave conditions, and others.
+This type of contract that contains information about the probation period is called a; “standard contract.”

-But at the same time, it is very important to have the legal support of a Turkish lawyer who can explain to you all the details mentioned in the employment contract.
+But at the same time, it’s essential to have the legal support of a Turkish lawyer who can explain to you all the details mentioned in the employment contract.

-On the other hand, the employer has the right to fire the employee and close the employment contract if the employee is found to be not fulfilling his/her tasks and attributes.
-No matter what the case is, the employee or the employer must give the notification in all cases.
+On the other hand, the employer has the right to fire the employee and close the employment contract if the employee is not fulfilling his/her tasks and attributes.
+No matter what the case is, the employee or the employer must notify in all cases.

-Turkey is always open to investment by foreign nationals.
+Turkey is always open to investment by foreign nationals or works from foreigners.
 To get the details of the employment law in Turkey, whether employee or employer, both are advised to seek the help of a Turkish attorney.